muratk5n/thirdwave/en/README.md

 ---

-Blue Orig rocket used liquid H2.
+Blue Origin rocket used liquid H2.
 Clean fuel.

+No you cannot go to space with batteries.
+Inferior technology.

 ---